-Everyone – from Governors to CEOs, ratepayers to shareholders – are demanding renewable energy solutions to curtail reliance on fossil fuels, reduce GHG emissions and insure local zero waste solutions.
+Most everyone these days is looking for renewable solutions to reduce reliance on fossil fuels, reduce greenhouse gas emissions and insure zero waste solutions.

-Throughout the United States, public power generators, governmental bodies, and energy cooperatives are being asked to supply their customers, communities and constituents with truly clean, truly sustainable and truly renewable natural gas.
+Throughout the United States, public power generators, governmental bodies, and energy cooperatives are being asked to supply their customers, communities and constituents with truly clean, sustainable and renewable natural gas.

-That’s why the use of anaerobic digestion is an answer increasingly embraced by state and local regulators as a sustainable non-fossil fuel solution, producing a consistent and true source of renewable natural gas while simultaneously lessening the burden on landfills, reducing the need for incineration, and mitigating waste-related water and soil contamination.
+That’s why the use of anaerobic digestion is an answer increasingly embraced by state and local regulators as a sustainable non-fossil fuel solution, producing a consistent and genuine source of renewable natural gas while simultaneously lessening the burden on landfills, reducing the need for incineration, and lessening waste-related water and soil contamination.

 Our Partnership Capabilities

-Bioenergy Devco’s solutions-based approach to the management of excess organics – coupled with 22 years of experience and over 220 anaerobic digesters financed, designed, built and operated throughout the world – allows us to work together in solving your customer’s challenges by constructing tailored, truly utility scale renewable natural gas services.
+Bioenergy Devco’s solutions-based approach to management of excess organics – coupled with 25+ years of experience and over 250 anaerobic digesters financed, designed, built and operated throughout the world – allows us to work together in solving your customer’s challenges by constructing tailored, utility scale renewable natural gas services.